a

 Post-market Surveillance and Regulatory Guidance

 Regulatory Authorities globally are now keenly aware of the havoc that cybercriminals could cause and the near certainty that they will do so.
 At the very minimum, your future Post-Market Surveillance must include cybersecurity and the protection of information relating to devices and the persons using them, in addition to patient data.
 The topic and associated threats are vast, and Regulators are struggling to prepare and issue official Guidance.
-In the meantime, you must address the issue, starting with ensuring that data protection is part of your Medical Device Risk Management system.
+In the meantime, you must address the issue by ensuring that data protection is part of your Medical Device Risk Management system.

 Other Actions to Consider